Christmas tree dress brings festive spirit to Tokyo hotel - ExBulletin

 After launching his brand in 2011, Koizumi landed his first runway show in New York in 2019 with the support of famous American designer Marc Jacobs, propelling him into the spotlight of the international fashion scene.

-Koizumi’s work has been worn by celebrities like global pop star Lady Gaga and Japanese comedian Naomi Watanabe.
+Koizumi’s work has been worn by celebrities such as pop star Lady Gaga and Japanese actress Naomi Watanabe.

 In July, one of her designs, a flared white dress in a multicolored flower-like silhouette, was seen by millions around the world when Japanese singer Misia wore it to sing the national anthem of the Japan at the opening ceremony of the Tokyo Olympics.